Spokhim/CMU_EMGSL/README.md

 1. **Electrode positions**: The electrode positions should be stored in a file with the following columns: 'Channel_Name', 'X', 'Y', 'Z'.
 The 'Channel_Name' column should contain the channel nuname, and the 'X', 'Y', 'Z' columns should contain the corresponding coordinates.
     * Alternatively, positions can be created following the steps `Electrode_pos_mapper.py`.
 This involves an initial selection of electrode positions defining the two ends of the grid such as using https://github.com/Neuro-Mechatronics-Interfaces/Annotation_Tools on MRI images and then using the `Electrode_pos_mapper.py` to interpolate the positions of the remaining electrodes.
 2. **EMG data**: The EMG data can be loaded with `load_tmsi_data` or `load_tmsi_combine`.
 The data should end in the form of an array with dimensions (n_channels, n_samples).
-3. **Forward model**: The forward model can be created with the process in `Fwd_BEM_MNE.ipynb`.
+3. **Forward model (fwd)**: The forward model can be created with the process in `Fwd_BEM_MNE.ipynb`.
 Alternative exist in `EMGinv_fns.py`.
 The forward model is a matrix that maps the source activity to the electrode data.
 The forward model can be created using the electrode positions and the arm model.
-Currently, the treatment of the bones in the arm is the next major imporvement to be made to the forward model.
+Currently, the treatment of the bones in the arm is the next major improvement to be made to the forward model.
+4. **Source space (pos)**: The source space is a matrix that contains the XYZ coordinates of the dipole sources.
+This can be generated from a mesh with `Fwd_BEM_MNE.ipynb` or from an MRI image with `EMGinv_fns.py`.

+* A note about the coordinate system: The X-axis points to the right and follows the electrode positions, the Y-axis points forward with the palm facing the positive direction, and the Z-axis points upwards from proximal to distal along the arm.

 ## Processing Steps